-Superga was created in Italy in 1911, but hit new heights in popularity when the brand merged with Pirelli in the fifties.
+Superga was created in Italy in 1911 but hit new heights in popularity when the brand merged with Pirelli in the fifties.
 As you can see in the image above, Steve McQueen matched his trainers with chinos for a laid back Riviera style.
-Investing in these well priced footwear will mean you have a versatile trainer that can be worn like Mr McQueen above or smarten with a suit.
+Investing in this well-priced footwear will mean you have a versatile trainer that can be worn like Mr McQueen above or smarten with a suit.

 Whether wearing an abundance of suits as Thomas Crown in 1968 or attending premieres looking smart.
-When it came to suiting it has to be tailor made.
+When it came to suits it has to be tailor-made.
 The grey Prince of Wales which has become the iconic look from the film Thomas Crown Affair (shown wearing Persol sunglasses earlier on) was made by Savile Row’s Douglas Hayward.
-Off screen and in his everyday life it was a slim fitted two-piece style favoured by the late Steve McQueen.
+Off-screen and in his everyday life it was a slim fitted two-piece style favoured by the late Steve McQueen.